frenetic-lang/frenetic/guide/NetCore-tutorial.md

   - Machines 10, 20, 30, 40 are trusted machines.
   - Machine 50 is an untrusted machine.
   - Each of these machines is serving files using HTTP (TCP port 80).
-  - Machines 10 and 20 have private files that may not be read by untrusted machines.
+  - Machines 10 and 20 have private files that may not be read by untrusted machines using HTTP.
   - Machines 30, 40, 50 have public files that may be read by any machine.
-  - Machine 50 may not ssh (TCP port 22) in to any of the private machines
-  - All other traffic must be allowed to pass through the network.
+  - All traffic not explicitly prohibited must be allowed to pass through the network.

 Dynamic NetCore Concepts
 ------------------------